Sunday’s meal planning secret – and a roast dinner recipe with a twist

 9. After 40 minutes, the chicken is golden and crisp on the top and soft and melting into the cabbage on the bottom.
 The cabbage is soft and a little charred in places, with a delicious chicken-y sauce coating it.
 The potatoes look wonderful too, but they’ll stay in the oven quite happily for a little longer.

 10. I let the chicken rest while the cauliflower cheese goes in for around 10 minutes, just until the cheese melts and turns golden and the cauliflower heats through.

 I serve everything in its roasting trays so that we can help ourselves.
-It’s delicious.
+It’s delicious, and a little unusual compared to the standard chicken dinner.
 A Sunday well spent!